Founders' Scholarship Competition

 - Pens and pencils

-Times and locations are subject to change.
+Schedule is a sample and is subject to change.

 Thursday